TRIQS/triqs/doc/installation/osx_install.rst

     /usr/local/bin

-  occurs before /usr/bin in your path.
+  occurs before /usr/bin in your :ref:`path <environment_vars>`_.
 Otherwise you may be using the system's default version of Python.
   As a result, some packages, although previously installed with ``pip install``, may not be found.

 * If you encounter the following error: ::